 He is often in very high spirits and has become rather waggish.
-On the occasion of the recent solemn funeral of a palatine cardinal he tailed the procession in his car with his umbrella open inside the car while wearing no trousers.
-Fortunately the crowd, in its deep mourning, was unaware of this.
+On the occasion of the recent solemn funeral of a palatine cardinal, he tailed the procession in his car with his umbrella open inside the car while wearing no trousers.
+Fortunately, the crowd, in its deep mourning, was unaware of this.
 The only embarassing moment came when Serten started to hurl some artichokes, a few dozen of them, in front of the monumental gates of the cemetery of the Beati Rapiti.
-He remembers perfectly well where he lives and fully recognizes the members of his family who are all rather perturbed by his perpetual displays of good humour and have all gradually, one by one, begun to move elsewhere.
+He remembers perfectly well where he lives, and fully recognizes the members of his family, who are all rather perturbed by his perpetual displays of good humour and have all gradually, one by one, begun to move elsewhere.
 A brother of his tried to banish him using a salmon full of gunpowder which exploded at lunch.
-This attempt met with no success, however, because Serten has remained miraculously lucid, he knows how to count to 14, distinguishes the letters S & M and painting a certain sexual organ with Indian ink on a female cousins coat is certainly not enough to justify banishing a healthy and rich young man.
+This attempt met with no success, however, because Serten has remained miraculously lucid, he knows how to count to 14, distinguishes the letters S & M and painting a certain sexual organ with Indian ink on a female cousins coat is certainly not enough to justify banishing a healthy, rich young man.